vkostyanetsky/kostyanetsky.me/index.md

 Currently, I'm working on [FirstBIT ERP](https://firstbit.ae).
 It is a company management system (sales, purchasing, production, human resources, accounting, you know this stuff) designed for the United Arab Emirates.

-I live in Tbilisi.
+I live in Moscow.
 Married, raising a daughter.
 Have a passion for walking and video games.